tlberglund/groovy-liquibase/README.md

 isn't reason enough to adopt Liquibase, then there is no hope for you.

 ## News
+###February 22, 2015
+I'm currently working on the 1.0.1 release, which will support Liquibase 3.3.2.
+I expect this to be released in the next week or so.

 ###June 15, 2014
 We are proud to announce the long awaited release of version 1.0.0 of the Liquibase Groovy parser.
 Version 1.0.0 uses version the latest release of